 That said, it is very probable that the IED will never be completely defeated, they are simply too easy to deploy but we can minimise the threat, thus supporting an overall operational goal.

-There are a wide range of technologies, tactics and equipment ranged at the IED and its supporting players.
-Whether it is the NATO project to support the transport and dissemination of full motion video generated by UAV’s, the comprehensive ECM equipment fitted to most UK vehicles in theatre, tri service mine awareness training, pattern analysis, Trojan breaching vehicles, mine rollers, forensic analysis of recovered devices, airborne sensors or even a small kit to assist extraction from minefields (P-MEK) there is no doubt, the kitchen sink is now being thrown at the problem.
+There is a wide range of technologies, tactics and equipment ranged at the IED and its supporting players.
+Whether it is the NATO project to support the transport and dissemination of full-motion video generated by UAV’s, the comprehensive ECM equipment fitted to most UK vehicles in theatre, tri-service mine awareness training, pattern analysis, Trojan breaching vehicles, mine rollers, forensic analysis of recovered devices, airborne sensors or even a small kit to assist extraction from minefields (P-MEK) there is no doubt, the kitchen sink is now being thrown at the problem.

 A large proportion of IED casualties have occurred within a small radius of a FOB, self evidently we are not dominating the ground around these locations and don’t have the persistent surveillance capabilities to assist.
 Yet again, US forces are better equipped, UAV’s, aerostats and surveillance towers provide this constant surveillance.
 Perhaps the plan mooted by 16 Air Assault Battalion in 2008 to erect a network of Northern Ireland style surveillance towers wasn’t as outlandish as first thought.

 In any spectrum of operations, the IED will find useful.
 The cat is well and truly out of that bag and those that argue that IED’s will only be encountered on enduring operations like Northern Ireland or Afghanistan, which of course we will no longer be doing, are simply wrong.